-Internal circulation, fire lanes and drive aisles are the low-hanging fruit in shopping center and business park redevelopment.
-Underutilized parking lots allow new buildings to be built along the edge of these vehicular ways, which can be redesigned as full streets, with the addition of sidewalks, trees, and parallel or angled parking.
-This typically requires enlarging the space, but is easily accommodated by the large parking lots.
+Internal circulation, fire lanes, and drive aisles are the low-hanging fruit in shopping center and business park redevelopment.
+Underutilized parking lots allow new buildings to be built along the edge of these vehicular ways, which can be redesigned as full streets, with the addition of sidewalks, trees, rain gardens, or other green infrastructure approaches, and parallel or angled parking.
+This typically requires enlarging the space but is easily accommodated by the large parking lots.
 Two-sided streets are the desired result.